 One of the things we were looking forward to do was to go swimming.
 So of course we wasted no time dipping into the pool, soaking in the Jacuzzi and making use of the Steam Room.

-Breakfast at Grand I was good except, as mentioned earlier, they took awhile to serve our tea mainly because we were seated next to the window and there were so many Singaporeans, hence their kiasu-ness of asking for too much when they get hold of a waiter/waitress.
-The buffet spread was the standard western breakfast but I reached for their Indonesian fried rice because I couldn’t get enough of it.
+Breakfast at Grand I was good except, as mentioned earlier, they took awhile to serve our tea mainly because we were seated next to the window and there were so many Singaporeans, hence the kiasu-ness of asking for too much when they get hold of a waiter/waitress.
+The buffet spread was the standard western breakfast but I reached for their Indonesian fried rice.
 I love Indonesian fried rice with ikan bilis (anchovies)!

 I’ve officially marked Grand I Hotel as one of my favourites in Batam after Montigo but I will recommend Grand I for a cheaper alternative and if you’re looking to have a spa day because it is literally a 10mins walk to Nagoya Hill and the stretch of massage parlours.
 It is so conveniently located that even a walk from my house to the MRT takes me longer.